lowcodecms/soluneo-cli/README.md

 - yarn install
 - yarn link

+note: you need to register at https://my.lowcodecms.com in order to be able to login and download the development build. you can install the software at the moment without developer claim. but please still start the process to be ready when it will be more controlled.

 # local development server

 right now only one is working at one machine until $rand function is implemented.